Home » Post » Mystery of China’s Coaching System Neglect – Part 2: Wang’s Career with Coaches

 It was one of the most telling moments of the year.
 Frustrating to watch, and even more infuriating to realize it wasn’t an accident.
 This was CNT’s system at work.

-By January 2023, Wang Chuqin was locked in as World No. 3 and a core CNT player.
+By January 2023, Wang Chuqin had secured the World No. 3 ranking and was a core CNT player.
 That’s when CNT launched their new project: a mixed doubles unit.
 Coach Xiao Zhan was put in charge, and Wang was placed under his supervision.

 On paper, it looked like progress.
 But in reality?
 It was just another workaround.